 Core and Pelvic Floor

 This workshop is designed for those who are interested in learning how yoga practices can support the pelvic floor and core.
-Catherine will de-mystify the pelvic floor by reviewing its anatomy and physiology, and helping you understand how it supports the health of the following systems:
+Dr. Cat will de-mystify the pelvic floor by reviewing its anatomy and physiology, and helping you understand how it supports the health of the following systems:

 - urinary health and continence

 - core strength and prevention of low back or pelvic pain

 - support for internal organs and prevention of pelvic organ prolapse

 Breath is quite literally our life force– it nourishes us and keeps us alive.
 You may think that you already know the in’s and out’s of breathing (pun intended,) but inefficient breathing is widespread and contributes to abnormal mechanics, stiffness, tension, anxiety and pain.
 Research shows that Yogic breathing can improve pulmonary function, blood pressure, fatigue, cognitive function, anxiety and stress.
 This workshop will highlight breath physiology and pranayama techniques as they relate to one’s ability to:

 - calm or excite the central nervous system, depending on the breath technique (pranayama) used

 - improve posture/alignment and the ability to activate core muscles to improve support for joints and balance

 - improve mobility throughout the thoracic spine and rib cage, thus reducing abnormal wear and at the low back, neck, and shoulder